AyoubCoding21/vimrc/README.md

 fc-cache -f -v
 ```

-Then setup the fonts in Preferences -> Appeareance.
+Then change the font to Hack Nerd Font Regular in Preferences -> Appeareance.

 # Installation